codeflops/overleaf-resume/README.md

 # Resume
-TheAlphaDollar's resume, and it's latex code.
+Parichay's resume, and it's latex code.

-## View
-The file `resume_thealphadollar.pdf` is the latest built of the latex code and, hence is the latest resume of the owner of this repository.

 ## Use
 You can use the template and make your own resume without attributing the owner of this repository.